macelik/MoSwADocs/docs/source/background.rst

  The “Index” nonamer is the most prevalent sequence, present in 8 of the 20 isolates.
 The “Major” variant is the most common variant of the index
  (5/20).
 “Minor” variants are multiple different repeated sequences, each with incidences less than that or occasionally equal of the major variant.
  “Unique” variants are those represented by a single aligned sequence.
 “Nonatypes” (boxed) are the distinct variant sequences at a given nonamer position; in this example one of major, two of minor, and three of unique.
+From "Dissecting the Dynamics of HIV-1 Protein Sequence Diversity" by Hu Y, et al., 2013, PLoS ONE, 8(4), Materials and Methods section, Figure 1 (https://doi.org/10.1371/journal.pone.0059994.g001).
+CC BY.

 Index Switching
 ---------------